frankheat/offsecnotes/content/web/vulnerabilities/api.md

 /openapi.json
 ```

-Use common paths to directly fuzz for doc: `/api/swagger/v1/users/123`
+If you identify an endpoint for a resource, make sure to investigate the base path.
+E.g., `/api/swagger/v1/users/123`

 ```sh
 /api/swagger/v1